GPUOpen-Tools/gpu_performance_api/documentation/sphinx/source/usage.rst

 necessary GPUPerfAPI library is available and can be loaded using the normal library search mechanism for the host operating system (i.e. in the PATH on Windows and LD_LIBRARY_PATH on Linux).

-When deploying the DirectX 11 version on Windows, you will also need to deploy GPUPerfAPIDXGetAMDDeviceInfo-x64.dll, if you need to support systems with multiple AMD GPUs.
-This library is used by GPA to determine which GPU is being used for rendering at runtime.
-For single-GPU systems, this library is not required.